steipete/steipete.com/_posts/2020-06-05-zld-a-faster-linker.md

 If you ask yourself, is this safe?
 [Instagram uses it too](https://twitter.com/alanzeino/status/1268230184215252992?s=21).

+Heads up: `zld` seems to [cause issues when using the Swift trunk toolchain](/posts/building-with-swift-trunk/).

 ## Installation
 Zld is easy to enable for your project: